Tommie1236/MagisterAPI/README.md

 #### chromedriver
-install chromedriver from [this site](https://chromedriver.chromium.org/getting-started) not much to say about it, for me it was already intalled with cromium (ubuntu) and i can't find an clear instuction somewhere on how to do it
+install chromedriver from [this site](https://chromedriver.chromium.org/getting-started) not much to say about it, for me it was already intalled with chromium (ubuntu) and i can't find an clear instuction somewhere on how to do it